DorianThiv/py-ryn/README.md

 # RYN Server

-RYN is a server prototype to manage differents data with generic core.
+RYN is a server prototype to manage differents data with a generic core.

 ## Getting Started